 The turn of the century was marked by some significant and promising events in development vision.
 The United Nations' Millennium Declaration-signed by 189 countries in September 2000-led to the adoption of Millennium Development Goals (MDGs), which has set clear targets for eradicating poverty and other sources of human deprivation.
 The world has made, in general, a significant progress in reducing income and human poverty.
 But the outcomes have been highly unequal not only among the regions and the countries, but also within the countries.
 As there has been further deterioration in the distribution of income, inequality has widened.
-This has compelled the policy makers to think of a more egalitarian development strategy is a milestone in this regard.
+This has compelled the policy makers to think of a more egalitarian development process.
+The Millennium Declaration on MDGs and the proposition for MDGs-based development strategy is a milestone in this regard.
 With the broad agreement on the goals and strategies to be achieved, the task that lies ahead is implementation-to translate vision into action.
 This needs to take place within the countries and at the global level.